MightyCall Mobile MightyCall Mobile AppGoogle Play

 What causes dropped calls on cloud phone systems?

+Well, call drop reasons can depend on the type of system you are using; in this and the next few sections, we will be going over them point by point.
 Starting with cloud phone systems.
-These are incredibly reliable systems, but they can, like any other technology, still have issues.
-Here are some issues which can come up, and how you can solve them to prevent frequent call drops when using VoIP-based phone systems.
+These are incredibly reliable systems, but like any other technology, they can still have issues.
+Here are some issues that can occur and how to solve them to prevent frequent call drops when using VoIP-based phone systems.

-Wi-Fi router is not working
+A Wi-Fi router is not working

 Make sure that your router is properly plugged in.
 If it is exceedingly old, it might be time to order a new one.
 You can also, if you have the proper plugs and it is possible for your chosen device, plug an Ethernet cable into what you are using to make calls to get yourself an alternative means of connecting to the internet.